hyprland-community/submissions/README.md

-# Repo request submissions
+# Repository Request Submissions

-Place to request repos on this org
+Go-to repository to request new repository transfer to the hyprland-community organization.

 ## How?
-Make an issue with the `repo request` form!
-Its that simple!
+Create a new issue with the `repo request` form!
+It is that simple!